 All of our teachers will receive a Hatching in the Classroom resource binder during their hatch.
 Below are these same resources – and additional curriculum to utilize in your classroom.

-Group Enrollment Form – Please fill out Page 1 and Page 2 of the form and return to our office.
+Group Enrollment Form – Fillable PDF – Please fill out Page 1 and Page 2 of the form and give it to Rachel when she drops off supplies, via email to firstname.lastname@example.org, or fax 830-620-3446.
 When filling the form out, please include any student who will be a part of the Hatching in the Classroom program.
+The Group Enrollment Form is a fillable PDF.
+If you have any problems, please let Rachel know.

-Parent Letter – Please distribute this to the parents/guardians of your students.
+Parent Letter – Please distribute to the parents/guardians of your students.

 Student Evaluation (Pre and Post Test) – This is the pre and post-test that students will need to take before and after they participate in the program.
 Please print enough for all of your students or contact the Extension Office for copies to be made for your class.